MidCentury Modern Design at Elmet

 Elmet Farmhouse is full of surprises.
 That’s why our guests enjoy it so much, because every room contains unexpected design delights.
 Wherever you go, there are inspiring things to look at, not just in the living room but in the kitchen, bedrooms and bathrooms as well.

 An intriguing mixture of ancient and modern, the interiors blend original 18th century features with choice vintage and contemporary design.
 A holiday cottage like no other, Elmet Farmhouse is wonderfully quirky and totally unique.

-One of the most popular features are the striking vintage fabrics used throughout the farmhouse for curtains, cushions and textile hangings.
-Specially chosen by design historian Lesley Jackson, who decorated and ‘curated’ the interiors, they date from the 1950s and 60s, an extremely rich period for textile design.
+One of the most popular features at Elmet are the striking vintage fabrics used throughout the farmhouse for curtains, cushions and textile hangings.
+Specially chosen by design historian Lesley Jackson, who decorated and ‘curated’ the interiors, the fabrics date from the 1950s and 60s, an extremely rich period for textile design.

 Highlights include the magnificent Edinburgh Weavers curtains and cushions in the living room, screen-printed with an arresting large-scale design called Kalabu, dating from the late 1960s.
 The heavy linen cloth was woven at Edinburgh Weavers’ mill in Carlisle and the fabric was printed in Lancaster by their sister company, Standfast Dyers and Printers, who are still going strong today.

 Hanging on the wall in the lounge is a delightful stylised leaf-patterned fabric by Joan Charnley, a local designer who studied at Manchester School of Art and designed for Edinburgh Weavers.
 Hand screen-printed on rayon by the designer herself, it reflects the early post-war ‘Contemporary’ design aesthetic associated with Lucienne Day.